swunoo/TwoTanks/README.md

 * Took another 80 minutes (11:00PM to 12:20PM) to refactor and document everything.
 * Spent another 2 hours on the next day, from 10:45AM to 12:45AM.
 Completed shell-shooting logic and documentation.
 * Around an hour in the evening to add collision detection.
+* Around two more hours on Dec 22 to complete v1.

 ### Questions
 * Arrow keys do not work well when buttons are added (focus is moved to button even though I throw `setFocusTraversal(false)` around).